 More recently, Khandelwal has turned her attention to two ongoing projects related to transnational studies, migration and development.
 The first is a study of US-based Indian diaspora organizations that support development projects in India.
 As part of the process of privatization of foreign aid, development experts and policy-makers have embraced diaspora as a new development strategy.
 With regard to skilled and professional migration, talk has shifted from negative “brain drain” to the more positively-inflected “brain circulation” with the implication that migration contributes to development in the homeland through remittances, investment and philanthropy.
 US-based Indians have become increasingly involved in civil society organizations in the homeland at the same time that India has seen an enormous—and controversial—expansion of its NGO sector.
 This project explores the implications of diasporic involvement in development NGOs.

-The second project is a collaboration with H.S.
-Udaykumar (Mechanical Engineering, University of Iowa) sparked by a chance conversation about a solar cooker project.
-Udaykumar took a group of students to visit a village in Rajasthan, India; they found that women and girls were trekking long hours to find and haul firewood that was once available just outside their homes—simply to cook a meal.
+The second project is a collaboration with applied scientists sparked by a chance conversation about a solar cooker project.
+H.S.
+Udaykumar (Mechanical Engineering, University of Iowa) took a group of students to visit a village in Rajasthan, India; they found that women and girls were trekking long hours to find and haul firewood that was once available just outside their homes—simply to cook a meal.
 Availability of a solar cooker, they thought, would not only address the problem of deforestation but would also reduce women’s workload and result in girls going to school.
-Their consideration of perspectives from cultural anthropology and gender studies led to an awareness that the cooking fuel problem is technological, environmental, cultural and political.
+The engineers’ consideration of perspectives from cultural anthropology and gender studies led to an awareness that the cooking fuel problem is technological, environmental, cultural and political.
 They then invited several other colleagues to join the conversation, resulting in a multi-disciplinary and multi-dimensional research team exploring the linkages between forests, energy, gender relations, health, consumption and culture and between the local and global processes.

 Khandelwal has been awarded a Fulbright-Hays Group Project Award to take a group of 12 faculty and students to Rajasthan to learn about the story of cook-stove interventions.
 The seminar is planned for December 2016 and is described here: